openego/eDisGo/doc/index.rst

 * Heuristic grid-supportive battery storage integration

-Currently, a method to optimize the flexibility that can be provided by electric vehicles through controlled charging and V2G is implemented.
+Currently, a method to optimize the flexibility that can be provided by electric vehicles through controlled charging is being implemented.
 Prospectively, demand side management and reactive power management will be included.